 Placing the above linear approximation in (\ref{fpp}) forms a convex optimization

-which may be solved and implemented by software CVX to output the value of $\mathbf{p}(t+1)$, where $\mathbf{p}_0$ is taken to be $\mathbf{p}_0=\mathbf{p}_{MRR}$ in \cite{Liujing2022}.
-Based on (\ref{lambda}), (\ref{FP-A}), and (\ref{FP-B}) a two-layer iterative structure is proposed as listed in the following table Algorithm I, named Max-SSNR-FP.
+which may be solved and implemented by using CVX to output the value of $\mathbf{p}(t+1)$, where $\mathbf{p}_0$ is taken to be $\mathbf{p}_0=\mathbf{p}_{MRR}$ in \cite{Liujing2022}.
+Based on (\ref{lambda}), (\ref{FP-A}), and (\ref{FP-B}), a two-layer iterative structure is proposed as listed in the following table Algorithm I, named Max-SNR-FP.